 CAUTIONARY STATEMENT ON FORWARD-LOOKING STATEMENTS.
 1

 THE CORPORATION 2

-DEVELOPMENT OF THE BUSINESS 3
+DEVELOPMENT OF THE BUSINESS 2

 Origins and Development of the Business

+Origins and Development of the business

-DESCRIPTION OF THE BUSINESS 3
+DESCRIPTION OF THE BUSINESS

-Overview of Acadian's Business 3
+Overview of Acadian's Business

-Timberland Assets 4
+Timberland Assets

-Acadian's Business Strengths 7
+Acadian's Business Strengths

 Acadian's Business Strategy

-Acadian's Operations 9
+Acadian's Operations

-Forest Management 14
+Forest Management

-Regulatory Environment 17
+Regulatory Environment

-Environmental Matters 17
+Environmental Matters

 Public Relations/Aboriginal Relations 18

 RISK FACTORS 18

 Risks Related to the Business and Industry

 Risks Related to the Structure of the Corporation

 Risks Related to the Arrangement

-CAPITAL STRUCTURE 24
+CAPITAL STRUCTURE 25

-Common Shares 24
+Common Shares

-Book-Entry Only System 25
+Book-Entry Only System

-DIRECTORS AND OFFICERS OF THE CORPORATION 25
+DIDECTORS AND OFFICERS OF THE CORROLATION 20

-Board of Directors
+DIRECTORS AND OFFICERS OF THE CORPORATION Board of Directors

-Officers of the Corporation

-Ownership of Voting Securities
+Officers of the Corporation Ownership of Voting Securities

 Cease Trade Orders or Bankruptcies

 Penalties or Sanctions

-Conflicts of Interest 30
+Conflicts of Interest.

+Connicts of interest

-ARRANGEMENTS WITH BROOKFIELD LP 31
+ARRANGEMENTS WITH BROOKFIELD LP 32

-DEBT FINANCING 32
+DEBT FINANCING 22

+DEDI FINANCING

-PRINCIPAL AGREEMENTS 33
+PRINCIPAL AGREEMENTS 34

-Crown Lands Services Agreement.
+Crown Lands Services Agreement 34

 Fibre Supply Agreement

 Exclusivity Agreement

 CellFor License Agreement

-DIVIDENDS AND DIVIDEND POLICY 35
+DIVIDENDS AND DIVIDEND POLICY 34

 Dividend Policy of the Corporation

+Dividend I oney of the Corporation

-MARKET FOR SECURITIES 36
+MARKET FOR SECURITIES 37

-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 36
+INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 37

-INTERESTS OF EXPERTS 37
+INTERESTS OF EXPERTS 38

-TRANSFER AGENT AND REGISTRAR 37
+TRANSFER AGENT AND REGISTRAR 38

-MATERIAL CONTRACTS 37
+MATERIAL CONTRACTS 38

-LEGAL PROCEEDINGS 38
+LEGAL PROCEEDINGS 39

-AUDIT COMMITTEE INFORMATION 38
+AUDIT COMMITTEE INFORMATION 39

-Audit Committee Mandate
+Audit Committee Mandate 39

-Composition of the Audit Committee 38
+Composition of the Audit Committee 39

-Relevant Education and Experience
+Relevant Education and Experience.
+39

 Audit Committee Oversight

 Pre-Approval Policies and Procedures

-External Auditor Service Fees (by Category) 39
+External Auditor Service Fees (by Category) 40

-ADDITIONAL INFORMATION 39
+ADDITIONAL INFORMATION 40

 GLOSSARY OF TERMS 40

+SCHEDULE A

-SCHEDULE A AUDIT COMMITTEE MANDATE 1
+AUDIT COMMITTEE MANDATE A-2